RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Change.org Analysis/README.md

 4. Run [`./jupyter.sh`](./jupyter.sh) to set up Jupyter
 5. Run `jupyter lab` in the command line and navigate to the link provided in the console.

+** Full Data collected on 181 petitions by a former Google Research Intern.